minhajul08/assingment-2-level2/README.md

 # 3. Explain the Primary Key and Foreign Key concepts in PostgreSQL.

-Primary Key: A unique identifier for each row in a table.
+- **Primary Key**: A unique identifier for each row in a table.
 It ensures no duplicate rows and that every record can be uniquely identified.

-Foreign Key: A field in one table that refers to the primary key in another table, creating a link between the two tables and ensuring referential integrity.
+- **Foreign Key**: A field in one table that refers to the primary key in another table, creating a link between the two tables and ensuring referential integrity.